 8 Influential Documentaries about Poverty

-This film depicts the disparity between the amount of food available in the developing world with how much that they produce and eventually waste in those same nations.
+- We Feed the World: This film depicts the disparity between the amount of food available in the developing world with how much they produce and eventually waste in those same nations.

 – Ellen Ray